marcesiles/ode/docs/index.md

 # Welcome to ODE

 In this project, we delve into the exploration of three distinct numerical methods for solving differential equations.
-THe methods we will examine are:
+The methods we will examine are:

 1. **Euler Method**: A straightforward and fundamental approach, providing a basic understanding of numerical integration techniques.
 2. **Runge-Kutta Method of Order 2**: An intermediate method that offers improved accuracy over the Euler method by considering additional points within the interval of interest.